alistairmcmillan/Notes/FFmpeg.md

     ffmpeg -i input.mp4 -map 0:s:0 subtitles.srt

-## Concatentating multiple videos into one
+## How to concatentate multiple videos into one

 Create a file called `list.txt` that lists all the files you want to concatenate with contents looking like this.